ovlachi/FEND-Project-02/README.md

 ## Introduction

 This is my second project of Udacity's Front-End Nanodegree program.
-Memory Game is a complete browser-based card matching game (also known as Concentration) that I have built using HTML, CSS and JavaScript and manipulating the DOM.
+The Memory Game is a complete browser-based card matching game (also known as Concentration) that I have built using HTML, CSS and JavaScript and manipulating the DOM.

 ## The Game